 I mean, who doesn't like curry right?
 It doesn't matter in what shape or form, everybody (I think 😀 ) loves curry.

 And who doesn't like cheese?
 Have you tried naan bread stuffed with gooey cheese?
 OMG!
 It's super delicious.
 If you haven't then you simply need to.
-And I have a simple delish recipe for you.

 For this recipe I want to incorporate the curry flavour in both the bread and the cheesy dipping.
 Let's talk about the curry bread first.